Litschi21/ai-content-creator/README.md

 ### Settings
 After installation, you can configure the following settings:
-- Subreddit (12 choices, 8 for longform and 4 for shortform)
+- Subreddit (AmItheAsshole, AmIOverreacting, confession, entitledparents, EntitledPeople, maliciouscompliance, relationship_advice, and unpopularopinion for longform and AskReddit, dadjokes, jokes, and Showerthoughts for shorts)
 - Voice Gender (male/female)
 - Voice Accent (American/British/Canadian/Irish/Australian)
 - Amount of comments picked (0 - 25 for shorts, 0 - 100 for longform)
 - Amount of posts picked (1 - 10 for shorts, 1 - 100 for longform)
 - Output folder for video, audio files and `settings.json`
 - Reddit API credentials

-### Authors
-Project Manager: Litschi
-Team Lead: Litschi
-Computer Programmer: Litschi
-Tester: Litschi

 ### License
 This project is licensed under the [MIT] License - see the LICENSE.md file for details